 Michael Stephen Hindus received his AB from Columbia, his MA and PhD in History from the University of California at Berkeley, and his JD (cum laude) from Harvard Law School.
 At Columbia College, he studied with legendary professors James P. Shenton, Walter Metzger, and David Rothman, and participated in the Double Discovery Center.
 The author of two books and numerous articles in American legal history, he taught at the University of Minnesota and Stanford Law School.
 As a lawyer, he specialized in renewable energy development as a partner in the international law firm, Pillsbury Winthrop Shaw Pittman before retiring in 2018.
 Since 2017, he has taught a seminar on American Legal History for the Center for American Studies.
 A passionate classical music devotee, he is on the board of the Santa Fe Chamber Music Festival.

-Prof. Spiegel specializes in contemporary fiction, film, and narrative theory.
-She is the associate director the Program in Narrative Medicine at Columbia College of Physicians and Surgeons, where she teaches a film course to medical students.
-She co-authored The Grim Reader: Writings on Death, Dying and Living on (Anchor/Doubleday), and The Theory and Practice of Narrative Medicine (Oxford University Press).
-She edited and introduced editions of Upton Sinclair’s The Jungle and Edgar Rice Burroughs’ Tarzan of the Apes for the Barnes & Noble Classics Series.
+Maura Spiegel specializes in contemporary fiction, film, and narrative theory.
+She is a founder and co-director of the Division of Narrative Medicine in the Department of Humanities and Ethics at Columbia University Irving Medical Center, where she teaches a film course to first-year medical students.
+She has lectured on Narrative Medicine in Venice, London, Dublin, Buenos Aires, Toronto, Calgary, Tampere, Finland, Baroda, India, and in many cities around the U.S. She co-authored The Principles and Practice of Narrative Medicine (Oxford University Press), which has been translated into French, Italian, Japanese, Chinese, Greek and Polish; The Grim Reader: Writings on Death, Dying and Living on (Anchor/Doubleday), The Breast Book: An Intimate and Curious History (Workman), which was a Book-of-the-Month Club-Quality Paperbacks selection.
+She edited and introduced new editions of Upton Sinclair’s The Jungle and Edgar Rice Burroughs’ Tarzan of the Apes for the Barnes & Noble Classics Series.
 With Rita Charon, MD, PhD, she edited the journal Literature and Medicine (Johns Hopkins University Press) for seven years.
-She has written for The New York Times and Newsday, and has published articles on the history of the emotions, Charles Dickens, Victorian fashion, diamonds in the movies, among many other topics.
-She is currently writing a book on the life and films of Sidney Lumet (St. Martin’s Press),
+She has written for The New York Times, Newsday, The British Film Institute, and has published articles on the history of the emotions, Charles Dickens, Victorian fashion, diamonds in the movies, among many other topics.
+She is writing a monograph on the films of Sidney Lumet (Columbia University Press), and her book, Sidney Lumet: A Life (St. Martin’s Press) was published in 2019.